-Grant date 7 September 2018

-Share price HK\$15.20
+Share price HK\$16.04

-Exercise price HK\$15.96
+Exercise price HK\$16.04

-Expected volatility 43.99%
+Expected volatility 48.08%

-Expected life (expressed as weighted average life used in the modelling under
+Expected life (expressed as weighted average life used in the modelling under Binomial Option

-Binomial Option Pricing Model) 5 years
+Pricing Model) 5 years

-Risk-free interest rate 2.19%
+Risk-free interest rate 1.48%

-Expected dividend yield 1.17%
+Expected dividend yield 1.40%

 Expected volatility was determined by using historical volatility of the Company's share price, adjusted for any expected changes to future volatility based on publicly available information.
 The expected life used in the model has been adjusted, based on management's best estimate, for the effects of non-transferability, exercise restrictions and behavioural considerations.
 Expected dividends are based on historical dividends.
 Changes in the subjective input assumptions could materially affect the fair value estimate.
-Share options were granted under a service condition.
-This condition has not been taken into account in the grant date fair value measurement of the services received.
-There was no market conditions associated with the share options granted.

-The Group recognised a total expense of RMB5,459,000 (2018: RMB14,594,000) for the year ended 31 December 2019 in relation to share options granted by the Company and the share-based payments were shown as a separate line item on the consolidated income statement.
+The Group recognised a total expense of RMB4,095,000 (2019: RMB5,459,000) for the year ended 31 December 2020 in relation to share options granted by the Company and the share-based payments were shown as a separate line item on the consolidated income statement.